mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 ***Option 3: The hybrid approach***

 Combining options 1 and 2, you can adopt an existing style guide as your base, then maintain a local copy to extend or override the base.
 A good example of this is the [Chromium C++ style guide](https://chromium.googlesource.com/chromium/src/+/master/styleguide/c++/c++.md).
-It uses the [Google's C++ style guide](https://google.github.io/styleguide/cppguide.html) as its base, but makes its own changes and additions on top of the base guide.
+It uses [Google's C++ style guide](https://google.github.io/styleguide/cppguide.html) as a base, but makes its own changes and additions on top of the base guide.

 ## Start reviewing immediately

-Treat code reviews as very high priority.
-Don't rush through the review itself, but start it immediately— within minutes.
+Treat code reviews as a high priority task.
+When you're actually reading the code and giving feedback, take your time, but *start* your review immediately — ideally, within minutes.

 If a teammate sends you a code review, it likely means that they are blocked on other work until your review is done.
-In theory, there are tools that let them branch, continue working, then merge back together at the end of the review, but there are like four people total who know how to do that without wasting a lot of time fighting with conflicts from three-way diffs.
+In theory, most source control systems allow the author to branch, continue working, then forward-merge changes from the review to their new branch.
+In reality, there are like four people total who know how to do that without wasting a lot of time fighting with conflicts from three-way diffs.

-When you start code reviews immediately, you create a virtuous cycle with your teammates.
-The length of time the author has to wait for comments becomes is purely a function of the size and complexity of their changelist.
+When you start code reviews immediately, you create a virtuous cycle.
+Your review turnaround becomes purely a function of the size and complexity of the author's changelist.
 This incentivizes authors to send small, narrowly-scoped changelists.
-These are easier and more pleasant for you to review, so you can turn them around quicker and the cycle continues.
+These are easier and more pleasant for you to review, which allows you to review faster, and the cycle continues.

-Imagine that the author implemented a new feature in 1000 lines of code.
-If they know you can review a 200-line changelist in about 2 hours, they can break their feature into changelists of about 200 lines and get the whole feature checked in within a day or two.
-If, however, you take a day to review your code regardless of size, now it takes a week to get that feature checked in.
-Your teammate doesn't want to sit around for a week, so they're incentivized to send code reviews closer to 500-600 lines so they can have a turnaround of around a day or two.
+Imagine that your teammate implemented a new feature that required 1000 lines of code changes.
+If they know you can review a 200-line changelist in about 2 hours, they can break their feature into changelists of about 200 lines each and get the whole feature checked in within a day or two.
+If, however, you take a day to do your code reviews, regardless of size, now it takes a week to get that feature checked in.
+Your teammate doesn't want to sit around for a week, so they're incentivized to send much larger code reviews, like 500-600 lines each.

 The absolute maximum turnaround on a code review should be one business day.
 If you're struggling with a higher priority issue and can't complete a round of review in under a day, let your teammate know and give them the opportunity to reassign to someone else.
-You should flip reviews sparingly.
-If you're forced to do this more than about once per month, it likely means that your team needs to reduce its pace or scope so that you can maintain sane working conditions.
+If you're forced to decline reviews more than about once per month, it likely means that your team needs to reduce its pace or scope so that you can maintain sane development practices.

 ## Start high level and work your way down

+TODO: Continue editing from here.

 There's a nontrivial cost to every note.
 You have to spend time writing it, then re-writing it to avoid ambiguity or insult.
 Then the author has to spend time reading and understanding your note.
 There's also a psychological cost to every note.
 Even if you word your notes kindly and objectively, if the author is going to be bummed out if every round of review yields 50 notes.